-- 1. Back up all your settings as a parameter set in a HPU. - 2.
-Load a backup parameter set by means of a HPU into the new electronic drive unit. - 3.
+- 1. Back up all your settings as a parameter set in an HPU. - 2.
+Load a backup parameter set by means of HPU into the new electronic drive unit. - 3.
 Program the individual settings into the new electronic drive unit by hand. - 4.
-Observe the operating instructions of the electronic drive unit and the HPU.
+See the operating instructions of the electronic drive unit and the HPU.